immutableman/godot-dragdrop2d/addons/README.md

 Remember to call `super()` for overriden methods and use caution if attempting to do so while the player is dragging.

 I have not tested this for mobile.

+## Credits

+No AI was used when creating this code.
+While trying to create draggable physics objects, I was inspired by this video from Person Dude Games https://www.youtube.com/watch?v=JW_IyrcYNyQ